tyanhly/vcode_qrcode/README.md

 ## Introduction

 This is package generate Qrcode using some services like google qrcode.
-This job help your server don't care about performance to create qr_code - just let service provider care it for us.
+Currently, only support google service.

 Reference https://developers.google.com/chart/infographics/docs/qr_code

 ## Installation